gpolic/expenses_php_tailwind/README.md

 ## Database Configuration

-This application uses Aiven.io for MySQL database hosting.
+This application uses Aiven.io as MySQL cloud database.
 To configure your database connection:

 1. Create a MySQL database service on [Aiven.io](https://aiven.io/)